-The Orton-Gillingham (OG) method is a direct, explicit, multisensory, highly structured, sequential, and diagnostic method intended to teach reading, spelling, and writing to the struggling reader or students with dyslexia.
+The Orton-Gillingham (OG) method is a direct, explicit, multisensory, highly structured, sequential, and diagnostic method intended to teach reading, spelling, and writing to struggling readers or students with dyslexia.

 According to the Orton Gillingham Academy, OG is most properly understood and practiced as an approach, not a method, program, or system.
 In the hands of a well-trained teacher or tutor, it is a tool of exceptional breadth, depth, and flexibility.